Talented young people from Uganda are invited to attend the football show in Spain

 However, the show seemed a bit out of focus in later episodes;Securing your future“.

-Youth for Football International was officially launched on the 28th.The tenth November 2020 at the beautiful Elcon Gallery in Tororo.
+Officially launched Youth for International Football on the 28th.The tenth November 2020 at the beautiful Elcon Gallery in Tororo.

 Captain Mike Mukula, Richard Dowang, Honorable Fred Angora and Hon Emmanuel Tombaugh.